 Cluster Headings Content Standards 4.NBT.A.1 Recognize that in a multi-digit whole number (less than or equal to 1,000,000), a digit in one place represents 10 times as much as it represents in the place to its right.
 For example, recognize that 7 in 700 is 10 times bigger than the 7 in 70 because $700 \div 70 = 10$ and $70 \times 10 = 700$.
 A. Generalize place value understanding for multi- digit whole numbers.
-4.NBT.A.2 Read and write multi-digit whole numbers (less than or equal to 1,000,000) using standard form, word form, and expanded notation (e.g. the expanded notation of 4256 is written as $(4 \times 1000) + (2 \times 100) + (5 \times 10) + (6 \times 1)$).
+4.NBT.A.2 Read and write multi-digit whole numbers (less than or equal to 1,000,000) using standard form, word form, and expanded notation (e.g. the expanded notation of 4256 is written as $(4 \times 1000) + (2 \times 100) + (5 \times 10) + (6 \times 1))$.
 Compare two multi-digit numbers based on meanings of the digits in each place and use the symbols >, =, and < to show the relationship.
 4.NBT.A.3 Round multi-digit whole numbers to any place (up to and including the hundred-thousand place) using understanding of place value and use a number line to explain how the number was rounded.
-4.NBT.A.4 Fluently add and subtract within 1,000,000 using efficient strategies and algorithms.
+4.NBT.B.4 Fluently add and subtract within 1,000,000 using efficient strategies and algorithms.
 B. Use place value understanding and properties of operations to perform multi-digit arithmetic.
-B. Use place value and properties of operations to perform multi-digit properties of operations to perform multi-digit properties of operations to perform multi-digit arithmetic.
-(See Table 3 - Properties of Operations) 4.NBT.B.6 Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
-Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.
+4.NBT.B.5 Multiply a whole number of up to four digits by a one-digit whole and multiply two two-digit numbers, using strategies based on place value properties of operations.
+Illustrate and explain the calculation by using en- rectangular arrays, and/or area models.
+(See Table 3 - Properties of Operations) 4.NBT.B.6 Find whole-number quotients and remainders with up to four-digi dividends and one-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+Illustrate and explain the calculation by using equations, rectangula arrays, and/or area models.

-Number and Operations - Fractions (NF) Limited to fractions with denominators 2, 3, 4, 5, 6, 8, 10, 12, and 100.
+Number and Operations - Fractions (NF)

+Limited to fractions with denominators 2, 3, 4, 5, 6, 8, 10, 12, and 100.